id-unibe-ch/git-playground/README.md

 laid out in a way that use cases can be played through before applying them to the "real life" problems.

 Additional content is very welcome.
-Just fork, crate two new branches:
+Just fork and create two new branches:

-* One branch that extends this README with the new use case.
-This is then merge via a PR
+* One branch with changes this this README with the new use cases.
+This is then merge to `main` via a PR
 * Another branch for the example data to work on if needed.
 This won't get merged but protected.